Predictia/AQUA/docs/sphinx/source/dashboard.rst

     This script produces all figures in a specified output directory following a ``catalog/model/experiment`` structure.
     After the analysis run is completed, the figures for each diagnostic will be stored in individual subdirectories of the output directory.
     The script also produces an ``experiment.yaml`` file with metadata about the experiment (extracted from the catalog entry).

-    See the :ref:`aqua-analysis` section for more details.
+    See the :ref:`aqua_analysis` section for more details.

 2.  **(optional, not used in the workflow)** In order to submit several ``aqua-analysis.py`` jobs in parallel, for different experiments, the ``submit-aqua-web.py`` script can be used.
 This script reads a list of experiments from a file and submits the ``aqua-analysis`` jobs to the HPC.
 After all the jobs are completed, the script can push the produced figures to aqua-web wesite using ``push_analysis.sh``.

     See the :ref:`submit-aqua-web` section for more details.

 3. The ``push_analysis.sh`` bash script is used to push the produced figures to a remote object store (LUMI-O for DestinE).
     It collects figures from the ``aqua-analysis.py`` output directory, pushes them to the ``aqua-web`` bucket on LUMI-O,